javascript-tutorial/en.javascript.info/1-js/5-deeper/2-closure/article.md

     sayHi();
     ```

-    The line `var phrase = "Hello"` has two actions in it: variable declaration and assignment.
+    The line `var phrase = "Hello"` has two actions in it: variable declaration `var` and assignment `=`.

     The declaration is hoisted, but the assignment is not.
-The `alert` works, because the variable is defined from the start of the function.
-But its value is assigned below, so it shows `undefined`.

-    The code is essentially the same as:
+So the code works essentially as this:

     ```js run
     function sayHi() {
     *!*
-      var phrase;
+      var phrase; // variable is declared from the top...
     */!*

       alert(phrase); // undefined

+    *!*
-      phrase = "Hello";
+      phrase = "Hello"; // ...but assigned when the execution reaches this line.
+    */!*
     }

     sayHi();
     ```

+The `alert` works, because the variable is defined from the start of the function.
+But its value is assigned below, so it shows `undefined`.

 The features described above make using `var` inconvenient most of time.
-Because we can't create block-local variables.
+First, we can't create block-local variables.
 And hoisting just creates more space for errors.
-So, once again, nowadays, `vars` are used exceptionally rarely.
-But they exist in old scripts.
+So, once again, for new scripts `var` is used exceptionally rarely.